What is a Merchant Cash Advance?

 How do Merchant Cash Advances work?

-Receiving a business cash advance requires working with a financial institution called a merchant cash advance company.
+Receiving a business cash advance typically involves working with a financial institution, often referred to as a merchant cash advance company.
 The MCA company issues the advance, sets your rates and fees, and collects payment from your card sales when you batch out.

 While you can typically get approved with bad credit, your credit profile does impact your costs.
-Lower credit borrowers usually have higher rates and fees with shorter repayment terms.
+Lower-credit borrowers usually have higher rates and fees, as well as shorter repayment terms.

 Let’s look at the components of a merchant cash advance.